Your guide to

 - White papers

-Content strategy includes anything from 400–600 words for short blog posts, product updates or customer briefs, to 2,000-plus words for case studies, white papers, and collateral.
-With this in mind, it’s key for content strategists to implement a consistent voice in whatever content is being written.
+Content strategy includes anything from 400-600 words for short blog posts, product updates, or customer briefs, to 2,000-plus words for case studies, white papers, and collateral.
+It’s key for content strategists to implement a consistent voice in whatever content is being written.

-On top of enforcing your custom style guide, an AI writing assistant can assist you in making your posts interesting and useful, easy to scan, and adhere to style guidelines.
+In addition to adhering to style guidelines, AI writing tools can help make your posts more interesting and reader-friendly.
 Produce high-quality content and rank higher in search engines with AI on your side.

 Scale your strategy

 As a content strategist, you can define and set the strategy, but you can’t write everything that falls under this umbrella.
-A writing assistant can help you scale your efforts and ensure that writers are sticking to your defined strategy.
+AI content generation can help you scale your efforts and ensure that writers are sticking to your defined strategy.

 Enforce a company-wide style guide

-A style guide is a crucial element for any company that’s producing content (which is well, all of them).
-AI writing assistants can ensure that everyone is adhering to your style guide and using proper terms, punctuation, tone, and style.
+A style guide is a crucial element for any company that’s producing content (which is, well, all of them).
+AI writing tools can ensure that everyone is adhering to your style guide and using the proper terminology, punctuation, tone, and style.

-Avoid using any outdated or discriminatory language in any of your content.
-Certain AI writing assistants can flag this type of language and keep your voice inclusive and unbiased with modern alternatives to outdated language.
+Avoid using any outdated or discriminatory language in your content.
+AI writing software can flag this type of language and help you keep your voice inclusive and unbiased with modern alternatives to outdated language.

 Repurpose your content

 Running out of blog ideas or need some help with your digital marketing plan?
-AI assistants can aid you in rephrasing your content so you get more out of it.
-It’s more than just rewording ideas, but completely repurposing your content into new, original content.
+AI writing tools can aid you in rephrasing your content so you get more out of it.
+It’s more than just rewording ideas but completely repurposing your content into new, original content.